Favourited 450 times

 I hope all our guests will know more about our cultures and like our Islands the more as they will interact with the locals regularly..

-There are shops in nearby shopping centres one within a two minute walk, another within 40 minutes walk opened everyday.
+There are shops in nearby shopping centres one within a two minute walking distance, another within 40 minutes walking distance opened everyday.

 We have Mfangano Island market days on Sundays every week at Sena and goods from different places are sold there.